aiez/eg/README.md

 The most incomprehensible thing about the world is that it is comprehensible.
 -- Albert Einstein

-Order and simplification are the first steps toward the mastery of a subject.
---Thomas Mann.

 Inside every large program, there is a small program trying to get out.
 -- Tony Hoare